kanso/bootstrap/README.md

 ## Docs

-Until 2.0 is released you can browse the docs locally in the package directory under ```bootstrap/docs/index.html```.
+Until 2.0 is released you can browse the Bootstrap docs locally in the package directory under ```bootstrap/docs/index.html```.